“Smart people learn from their own mistakes, geniuses from the mistakes of others” – Brandon Mull

 One of the things we learned from this is that employees love a good horror story and 99% of the time employees where designing the f**k up nights.
 We want to hear what the successful people did wrong how our colleagues suffered.
 We want to hear how people failed along the way.

 Because our research backs-up what we do.
-I did a survey on LinkedIn.
-I was planning to interview LinkedIn’s Influencer of the Year, Ahmad who had over a million followers.
+Running a survey on LinkedIn.
+Planning to interview LinkedIn’s Influencer of the Year, Ahmad who had over a million followers.
 I shared a question asking what people wanted to hear from him: failures, successes, or others.
 Eighty-two per cent wanted to hear about failures.

 It could simply be schadenfreude, that perverse glee we feel in others’ misfortune.
 But as Jo Adetunji, Editor of The Conversation UK points out, “Psychologists have long struggled with how to best understand, explain and study the emotion.”
 There’s usually something we feel justifies our satisfaction in others’ pain, whether that’s resentment or envy at their relative status, a sense that they have done something to deserve it, or some kind of ‘othering’ dynamic, where we subtly dehumanise the person suffering to enjoy it without guilt.